mydevfair/PhpAssignment/README.md

 6
 the owner.
 The owner’s name should link to a second page containing the owner’s contact details.
 You are welcome to add any other features you wish to your site.
-A picture of the owner, maybe.
-Now use screenshots to document your site and to show how everything works.
-Include a very brief description of the environment you have used (XAMPP or Selene, for example).
-Import your program code into your word processor, and format it neatly using a non- proportional font.
-Collate these two into a single document and submit it as PDF.
-Submit also a zip file of your code.